Harvesting the crops

 Daily, 9am to 5pm

-To learn more about upcoming events, follow us on Instagram @kuilimafarm
+To learn more about our farm and walking tours, follow us on Instagram @kuilimafarm

 Kid looking at a vehicle on the farm